LouisKls/LetsGoBiking/README.md

 - Once the host is deployed succesfully close it too (again the .exe is generated)

-Both .exe files can be found in *ProxyServer_Host\bin\Debug* and *Routing_Server_Host\bin\Debug* (respectfully) Run them both in the same order.
+Both .exe files can be found in *ProxyServer_Host\bin\Debug* and *Routing_Server_Host\bin\Debug* (respectfully) Run them both in the same order (as admin).

 ### Second part that should be run is the front end :